directus/directus/docs/app/file-library.md

   <source src="https://cdn.directus.io/docs/v9/app-guide/file-library/rename-a-folder-20220215A.mp4" type="video/mp4">
 </video>

-1. From the **File Library**, right-click on the folder you wish to rename and select "Rename Folder".
+1. From the **File Library**, right-click on the Folder you wish to rename and select "Rename Folder".
-2. Update the folder name as desired.
+2. Update the Folder name as desired.
 3. Click **"Save"**.

 ## Move a Folder